collapsed-stacks/startups/questions/1792/i-have-an-idea-but-no-business-plan-should-i-go-for-it.md

 - posted by: [Juan](https://stackexchange.com/users/3239859/juan) on 2015-01-20
 - score: 0

-<p>It's completely fine to not have a business plan when you start off.
+It's completely fine to not have a business plan when you start off.
 Check in yur area if Founder Institute is holding events and attend them.
-They have free one which are very informative and they have a paid program which you need to apply and be accepted to get mentorship from them. </p>
+They have free one which are very informative and they have a paid program which you need to apply and be accepted to get mentorship from them.

-<p>You basically need an idea and a value proposition.
+You basically need an idea and a value proposition.
 The revenue model can be found a little bit later along the way but the important part is to have a value proposition.
-Wihtout this, you can't really pitch your idea to anyone.</p>
+Wihtout this, you can't really pitch your idea to anyone.

-<p>Once you're done with the value proposition.
+Once you're done with the value proposition.
 Create a minimum viable product (MVP).
 Iterate fast and often.
 You don't need to have programming chops to do this.
 There's plenty of open source ressources out there to help you out.
 The MVP will help you validate your idea.
 With an MVP you can actually pitch to investors and get them interested.
 At this point a revenue model is pretty important.
 Forget about ads.
 No one will invest in a non-recurring benefit.
 Work the kinks out of your product.
 Find a way to sell it.
-Get a technical co-founder and launch!</p>
+Get a technical co-founder and launch!

-<p>All this without* a business plan.</p>
+All this without* a business plan.

-<p>*The investor will probably ask one so be ready.</p>
+*The investor will probably ask one so be ready.